Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 All Scene Layer types make use of the same fundamental set of geometry types: points, lines and triangles.

-The Array Buffer View controls geometry storage and comsumption representation.
+The Array Buffer View controls geometry storage and consumption representation.
 For example, the Array Buffer View can be used require per-vertex layout of components.
 This orders the vertex position, normal and texture coordinates to ensure the same pattern across the Scene Layer.

 Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
 The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.